elmtree-askmo/cloudcannon-app/content/learn/psychology/how-does-operant-conditioning-differ-from-classical-conditioning-in-terms-of-behavior-modification.md

 url: /learn/psychology/questions/how-does-operant-conditioning-differ-from-classical-conditioning-in-terms-of-behavior-modification
 score: -1.0
 related_article1:
-    id: 170022
+    id: 170008
-    title: What are the foundational experiments of Classical Conditioning and their implications?
+    title: >-
+        What were the main influences of William James on the development of Functionalism?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-foundational-experiments-of-classical-conditioning-and-their-implications
+    url: /learn/psychology/questions/what-were-the-main-influences-of-william-james-on-the-development-of-functionalism
 related_article2:
+    id: 170024
+    title: >-
+        What are the philosophical debates surrounding free will in the context of Behaviorism and Humanism?
+    subject: Psychology
+    url: /learn/psychology/questions/what-are-the-philosophical-debates-surrounding-free-will-in-the-context-of-behaviorism-and-humanism
+related_article3:
     id: 170014
+    title: >-
-    title: What are the main principles of Humanistic Psychology according to Abraham Maslow and Carl Rogers?
+        What are the main principles of Humanistic Psychology according to Abraham Maslow and Carl Rogers?
     subject: Psychology
     url: /learn/psychology/questions/what-are-the-main-principles-of-humanistic-psychology-according-to-abraham-maslow-and-carl-rogers
-related_article3:
-    id: 170029
-    title: How is forensic psychology applied within the legal system, particularly in expert witness testimony?
-    subject: Psychology
-    url: /learn/psychology/questions/how-is-forensic-psychology-applied-within-the-legal-system-particularly-in-expert-witness-testimony
 related_article4:
-    id: 170015
+    id: 170010
-    title: How does Humanistic Psychology emphasize the concept of self-actualization?
+    title: >-
+        What are the core principles of Behaviorism as proposed by John Watson and B.F.
+Skinner?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-humanistic-psychology-emphasize-the-concept-of-selfactualization
+    url: /learn/psychology/questions/what-are-the-core-principles-of-behaviorism-as-proposed-by-john-watson-and-bf-skinner
 related_article5:
-    id: 170026
+    id: 170031
-    title: What role does the unconscious mind play in modern psychological theories?
+    title: >-
+        How do modern theories of personality differ from Freud's psychoanalytic theory?
     subject: Psychology
-    url: /learn/psychology/questions/what-role-does-the-unconscious-mind-play-in-modern-psychological-theories
+    url: /learn/psychology/questions/how-do-modern-theories-of-personality-differ-from-freuds-psychoanalytic-theory
 ---

 &nbsp;